All Episodes

 And of course, this is true.

-You know, what you can say what happened today happened, and they're conflicting stories.
+You know, what you can say, what happened today happened, and they're conflicting stories.

 By the way, this is Gibbs' last day as the White House press secretary.

-He said, We didn't, we didn't talk to him, but Jake Tapper has a story that says, Oh, yeah, we were we were talking to him last night.
+He said, we didn't talk to him, but Jake Tapper has a story.

 So we don't know what the true story is about that.

-But from the UK Guardian, Mubarik's response offers further evidence of the United States' slow decline from its status as superpower to a position where it is unable to decisively influence events in Egypt in spite of that country being one of the biggest recipients of U.S. military aid.
+But from the UK Guardian, Mubarak's response offers further evidence of the United States' slow decline from its status as superpower to a position where it is unable to decisively influence events in Egypt in spite of that country being one of the biggest recipients of U.S. military aid.

 That's the UK Guardian.